appilon/tfplugin/cmd/upgrade/README.md

 $ tfplugin upgrade go -fix -fmt -commit
 ```

-If you would like to be explicit about the version of go in the README.md, and explicit with the version you are upgrading to use the flags `-from` and `-to`
+If you would like to be explicit about the version of go in the README.md, and explicit with the version you are upgrading to use the flags `-from` and `-to`.

 ```
 $ tfplugin upgrade go -from 1.8 -to 1.11